Why Are My Eyelashes Falling Out?

 Reasons Your Eyelashes Are Falling Out

-Some of the more obvious reasons of your eyelashes falling out may be due to a mechanical problem.
+Some of the more obvious reasons for your eyelashes falling out may be due to a mechanical problem.
 This is the better news - since you can stop the culprit that is causing your eyelashes to fall out.

-- Are you rubbing your eyes too much?
-Allergy season is here and you may be rubbing your eyes more often.
+Are you rubbing your eyes too much?
+Allergy season is here, and you may be rubbing your eyes more often.

 - Are you removing your eye makeup daily?
 When you remove your eye makeup, are you rubbing your eyelids too hard?